taocpp/PEGTL/doc/Rule-Reference.md

 ## UTF-32 Rules

-These rules are in namespace `tao::pegtl::utf32`.
+These rules are available in two versions,

+* in namespace `tao::pegtl::utf32_be` for big-endian values, and
+* in namespace `tao::pegtl::utf32_le` for little-endian values.

+Namespace `tao::pegtl::utf32` aliases the namespace with the native byte order.

 UTF-32 support should be considered experimental and the following limitations apply to the UTF-32 rules:

-- Native byte order is assumed for the input.
 - Unaligned input leads to unaligned memory access.
 - The line and column numbers are not counted correctly.